bhnord/activities/events.md

 Join us this International Women's Day as we celebrate one of our favorite female main characters, Katniss Everdeen, with a screening of the Hunger Games!

-### 1st Thursdays @ Gardner Museum (Th)

-Join us on the first Thursday of every month for a dynamic evening of sanctuary and community.

-### SoWa First Friday (Fr)

-THE ART OF SPRING BEGINS IN MARCH.There is only one 450 Harrison Ave.

 ### Mayhem Album Release Party (Th)

-### Wild Child Wine Tasting (Mo)

-Join us Monday 3/3 for this epic and unprecedented tasting with some of the most iconic and influential producers in the world of natural wine.

 ### Little Lephrechauns Bash (Su)

 🍀 St. Patrick’s Day Family Celebration! 🍀Bring the whole family and get ready for a shamrockin’ good time at Time Out Market Boston!

+### 1st Thursdays @ Gardner Museum (Th)

+Join us on the first Thursday of every month for a dynamic evening of sanctuary and community.

 ### Wampanoag Sing + Dance Perf (Sa)

 This powerful, joyful, family-friendly performance offers a deep opportunity to learn and join the dancers in song and movement.

+### Wild Child Wine Tasting (Mo)

+Join us Monday 3/3 for this epic and unprecedented tasting with some of the most iconic and influential producers in the world of natural wine.

 ### Celtic Bells Live Music (Sa)

 Join us for a free program that tells the story of Irish immigrants in Boston.

+### Line Dancin' Lessons @ Grand Ten (We)

+Mosey on down to South Boston on the 1st and 3rd Wednesdays of the month for three hours of line dance breakdowns and walk throughs.

 ### Drinking + Drawing (We)

 Unleash your inner artist at Zone 3’s beloved Drinking + Drawing event!

-### Line Dancin' Lessons @ Grand Ten (We)

-Mosey on down to South Boston on the 1st and 3rd Wednesdays of the month for three hours of line dance breakdowns and walk throughs.

 ### Line Dancing @ Nash Bar (We)

 Head to Nash Bar every Wednesday night at 8:30 pm for line dancing lessons with Jason Peterson!

+### ‘Art for Everybody’ Film+Talk (Sa)

+Join us for the film screening of Art for Everybody and a conversation with filmmakers Miranda Yousef and Tim Rummel.

 ### Free Coworking Day (Fr)